 Geography at Newcastle is an internationally recognised centre for postgraduate research and teaching.
 We have over 30 full-time academic staff whose work covers both human and physical geography.
 Our work is characterised by being simultaneously conceptually sophisticated and policy relevant.

 We have been running successful postgraduate programmes for many years and have a very strong track record of research council collaborative funding through the NINE DTP, the Northern Bridge DTP and the IAPETUS partnership.

-We offer two main MA programmes which can be studied full-time (one year) or part-time (two years).
+We offer three MA programmes which can be studied full-time (one year) or part-time (two years).
 Our MA programmes offer students an excellent choice of modules and provide research-led teaching of the highest quality.

 We also offer supervision for research degrees (PhD and MPhil levels.
 If you are interested in registering for a PhD or MPhil with us, you are encouraged to make contact with relevant members of staff in order to discuss your research interests and to establish whether we can provide supervision for your proposed project.
 Information on staff research interests can be found under our Human Geography and Physical Geography pages.

 We provide high quality facilities for all of our postgraduate students, including a dedicated postgraduate suite.
 We have a student-run postgraduate forum, and students hold regular reading groups, conferences and social events.

 As part of the School of Geography, Politics and Sociology, we are also able to provide the benefits of an inter-disciplinary research environment for students working on topics that cross disciplinary boundaries.